 There are also plenty of places near the fountains to buy Gelato, but be sure you buy actual Gelato and not just ice-cream.
 Be sure to look out for the parlours where the Gelato is not on display, but instead hidden under metal lids – this means it was made traditionally and is fresh that very day.
 After grabbing a Gelato take a ten-minute walk to the Spanish Steps.

-For your next day head to a different part of Rome, The Vatican City.
+For your second day in Rome, head to a different part of Rome, The Vatican City.
 The Vatican City consists of The Vatican Museums, Sistine Chapel and St Peter’s Basilica, it is also its own country – the smallest country in the world!

 If you are staying in the centre of Rome it is a fair walk, so you may want to catch the Metro.
 The Rome Metro has a station just outside the Vatican walls at Ottaviano-S. Pietro.
 Line A of the Metro runs through with trains every few minutes.
 It’s a 5-minute walk from the Metro to both St Peter’s Square and the Vatican Museums.